-If you're a fan of classic cheesecake and crave the burst of fresh blueberries, this easy recipe might become one of your favorite desserts.
+If you're a fan of classic cheesecake and crave the burst of fresh blueberries, this recipe might become one of your favorite desserts.

 - Blueberries: fresh or frozen.

-- Cream cheese: the regular type, full-fat cream cheese is needed for consistency and creaminess.
-I always use Philadelphia original cream cheese, but other premium brands work fine.
+- Cream cheese: Regular, full-fat cream cheese is needed for consistency and creaminess.
+I don't recommend reduced-fat cheeses.

 Variations & substitutions